graasp/docs/blog/2024-06-13-production-release.md

   - graasp
 ---

 The Graasp team brings to you new updates including CSV export for user actions and a revamped publication page with new metadata guidelines.
+Additionally, a new version of the mobile app is out!
 Read further for more details!

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->